samiruggs/Super-Store-Profitability-Project/README.md

 ## **5. Exploratory Data Analysis (EDA)**

-EDA in Tableau and Excel revealed patterns and relationships that shaped the final recommendations.
+EDA in Tableau and E0xcel revealed patterns and relationships that shaped the final recommendations.

 **Key EDA Activities:**